TOD-theses/paper-T-RACE/main.typ

   onlyLoss(a) &<-> loss(a) and not gain(a)\
 $

-Note, that this can only consider assets we explicitly modelled.
-In the case, that $a$ loses some asset that is not modelled, $onlyGain(a)$ can still be true.
+Note that this can only consider assets we explicitly modelled.
+In the case that $a$ loses some asset that is not modelled, $onlyGain(a)$ can still be true.
 This is a limitation when not all relevant assets that occur in $T_A$ and $T_B$ are modelled.

 With $onlyGain$ and $onlyLoss$ we can define an attack to occur when the attacker has only advantages in the normal scenario compared to the reverse scenario, and the victim has only disadvantages: